qoryhanisagal/OnlineStore/README.md

 ---

-## 📥 Mock Data
+## 🧪 Testing & Mock Data

 The mock product data is stored in:

 ``
-server/mockdata/organika.products.json
+server/mockdata/organika.products.json(See MongDB Compass)
 ``

+To load into MongoDB Atlas:
+	1. Open MongoDB Compass
+	2. Connect to your cluster
+	3. Import the JSON file into the correct collection

 You can import this into your MongoDB Atlas collection using **MongoDB Compass**:
 1. Connect to your cluster